telempathy/master-plan/README.md

 ## Background

-### Scientists agree climate change is an existential threat to our species.
+### Climate change is an existential threat to our species.
 Why are we doing nothing about it?

-### Humans are exceedingly bad at making good decisions in large groups.
-In part, this is why we elect governments who choose not to address climate change.
+### Humans are individually smart but collectively dumb.
+This is why we elect governments who aren't addressing climate change.

-### Optimal decision making requires optimal collaboration.

-### Optimal collaboration requires optimal empathy.
+### Optimal decision making requires optimal collaboration, which requires optimal empathy.

-### Humans did not evolve to empathize and collaborate at large scales.
+### Humans evolved to empathize and make decisions at small scales (>150 people).
+We are not equipped for planet level decision making.

 ### We are no longer subject to natural selection.
 Our evolution instead comes from collective knowledge and tools.

-### We need to develop a tool to enable better empathy at scale, and therefore better decision making at scale.
+### We need to develop a tool to enable optimal empathy at scale, and therefore optimal decision making at scale.

 ## Plan